sheimoria/tp/docs/DeveloperGuide.md

 Step 1: The user launches the application

-Step 2: The user executes `addPreference 1 pk/Drink pd/Bubble Tea` to add the Drink: Bubble Tea preference to the first client in the contact list.
-The `addPreference` command calls the `addPreference` command of the existing `Client` object that represents the first client in the list, and adds the `"Drink", "Bubble Tea"` key-value pair into the preferences of the specified `Client`.
+Step 2: The user executes `addPref 1 pk/Drink pd/Bubble Tea` to add the Drink: Bubble Tea preference to the first client in the contact list.
+The `addPref` command calls the `addPref` command of the existing `Client` object that represents the first client in the list, and adds the `"Drink", "Bubble Tea"` key-value pair into the preferences of the specified `Client`.

 ![Preference1Add](images/Preference1Add.png)

-Step 3: If the user would like to remove the `"Drink", "Bubble Tea"` preference as specified in the `addPreference` command in Step 2, they can execute `deletePreference 1 pk/Drink` to remove the preference specified by the key `"Drink"` from the existing `Client` object represented at the index `1`.
+Step 3: If the user would like to remove the `"Drink", "Bubble Tea"` preference as specified in the `addPref` command in Step 2, they can execute `deletePref 1 pk/Drink` to remove the preference specified by the key `"Drink"` from the existing `Client` object represented at the index `1`.

 ![Preference2Delete](images/Preference2Delete.png)